 So just the other day I was at Trader Joe's and the food sample being distributed wasn't something that was processed or really pre-packaged was offered: blood oranges.
 Yes, these cute little fruits have hit shelves.
 And while I love to snack on them, I also don't mind them in a margarita.
 The ones available were labeled as "Moro."
 I tend to not see these oranges all year long.

 Pictured below are two oranges: a navel and a blood orange.
-The color is different in the fruit but also in the exterior.
-Most blood oranges I’ve seen also seem to be a bit smaller as well.
+The color is different in the fruit but also on the exterior.
+Most blood oranges I've seen also seem to be a bit smaller as well.

 When Are Blood Oranges in Season?

 You might find blood oranges hitting shelves between December and May.
 In fact, they may not even be the same variety of blood oranges.
 Blood oranges come in several varieties.
 The most common varieties include:

 - Moro- The most common, native to Sicily, and is more intense in flavor and aroma than a regular orange.
 It is also more bitter.